What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Typical tourist trail: From Tanzania to Nkhata Bay, boat or bus to Monkey Bay and then leaving the country either via Blantyre or Lilongwe

-• Costs: Malawi is a very cheap country and you could manage on US$10-20 per day.
+• Costs: Malawi is a cheap country and you could manage on US$15-25 per day.
 However, a day or two in Lilongwe and the many temptations at lakeside resorts make doubling this a more reasonable figure.

 • What to buy: Crafts and curio are cheaper and possibly better quality here than anywhere else in Africa.